vereis/blog/README.md

-# 🚀 vereis's Blog
+# vereis' Blog 😇🌟💖

-This is my personal blog where I write about Elixir, functional programming, and whatever else I feel like sharing.
+This is my personal blog where I write about tech, philosophy, and whatever else I feel like sharing.

 It's built to be relatively minimal and easy to extend.